MarkusEicher/get2learnthis/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-Thank you for contribution.
+### Thank you for your contribution!
 Please let us know what bug or error you found.
+Please don't change the label of this issue, thanks.
 We appreciate your feedback!